12 - ELF Coredump

 print("This is a CoreFile note")

-We can eventually use the attribute lief.ELF.CoreFile.files or directly iterate on the lief.ELF.CoreFile object.
-Both give access to the lief.ELF.CoreFileEntry: objects
+We can use the lief.ELF.CoreFile.files attribute or iterate directly over the lief.ELF.CoreFile object.
+Both provide access to lief.ELF.CoreFileEntry objects:

-for file_entry in note_file:
+for file_entry in nt_core_file:

 print(file_entry)